AdobeDocs/experience-manager-64.sv-SE/help/assets/aem-cc-integration-best-practices.md

 ---

-# Bästa praxis för integrering av AEM och Creative Cloud {#aem-and-creative-cloud-integration-best-practices}
+# Bästa praxis för integrering av AEM och Creative Cloud{#aem-and-creative-cloud-integration-best-practices}

 <!-- TBD: Reconcile with 6.5 article that's ahead of this article now in terms of content streamlining and structuring.
 -->